 The Passage House Inn, Topsham – gorgeous outside seating area on the estuary.
 Booking can be made by calling them.

-Winslade Manor, Clyst St George – brand spanking new venue with their outdoor offering currently under wraps, for more details keep an eye on their socials or ‘join the list‘ to be the first to know!
+Winslade Manor, Clyst St George – this brand spanking new venue, with Head Chef Matt Mason previously of Jack in the Green, have opened their terrace overlooking the lawns – online booking here.
+For more details about the beautiful inside offering keep an eye on their socials or ‘join the list‘ to be the first to know!
 This is the latest new opening in Exeter area and it’s gonna be a hot ticket.

 The Puffing Billy, Exton – they have a large covered outside seating area with heaters!
 Booking is essential.
 A great position to walk before or after along the exe estuary trail.